The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Smirnov's identity in the presence of a boundary

-\begin{Proposition} For $n=2\cos \theta$ and $\x^{-1}= 2\cos ((\pi\pm\theta)/4)$, the above defined \gfs\ satisfy \beq A^\circ_{T,L}(\x,y)=\cos \left(\frac{3(\pi\pm \theta)}{4}\right) A_{T,L}(\x ,y) + \cos \left(\frac{\pi\pm\theta}{2}\right) E_{T,L}(\x ,y) + \frac{\ys-y}{y(\ys-1)} B_{T,L}(\x ,y), \eeq where
+\begin{Proposition} For $n=2\cos \theta$ and $\x^{-1}:= 2\cos ((\pi\pm\theta)/4)$, the above defined \gfs\ satisfy \beq A^\circ_{T,L}(\x,y)=\cos \left(\frac{3(\pi\pm \theta)}{4}\right) A_{T,L}(\x ,y) + \cos \left(\frac{\pi\pm\theta}{2}\right) E_{T,L}(\x ,y) + \frac{\ys-y}{y(\ys-1)} B_{T,L}(\x ,y), \eeq where

-\end{Proposition} Observe that in the dilute case, $\x^{-1}= 2\cos ((\pi-\theta)/4)$, the value of $\ys$ coincides with the predicted value of $\y (n)$ given in Conjecture~\ref{conj1}.
-In Section~\ref{sec:proof}, we use the above identity to prove Conjecture~\ref{conj1} in the case $n=0$.
-In this case the left-hand side of~\eqref{eqn:loop_invariant} reduces to $1$, all coefficients are positive as long as $y<\ys$, so that the polynomials $A_{T,L}$, $B_{T,L}$ and $E_{T,L}$ are uniformly bounded, independently of $T$, $L$.
-Just as in the proof of Duminil-Copin and Smirnov for the growth constant of SAW, the bound on $B_{T,L}$ is an important ingredient of our proof.
-The identity~\eqref{eqn:loop_invariant} allows $B_{T,L}(\x ,y)$ to diverge for $y\geq \ys$ which signals the surface transition at the $\cB$ boundary. \begin{proof} Let $p_v, q_v, r_v$ be the mid-edges adjacent to a vertex $v$.
-We compute the sum \beq S:=\sum_{v\in V(D_{T,L})}\big((p_v-v)F(p_v)+(q_v-v)F(q_v)+(r_v-v)F(r_v)\big) \eeq in two ways.
+\end{Proposition} Observe that in the dilute case $\x^{-1}= 2\cos ((\pi-\theta)/4)$, the value of $\ys$ coincides with the predicted value of $\y (n)$ given in Conjecture~\ref{conj1}.
+In Section~\ref{sec:proof}, we use the above identity to prove Conjecture~\ref{conj1} in the case $n=0$ {(that is, Theorem~\ref{thm:THEOREM}).} In this case the left-hand side of~\eqref{eqn:loop_invariant} reduces to $1$, all coefficients are positive as long as $y<\ys$, so that the polynomials $A_{T,L}$, $B_{T,L}$ and $E_{T,L}$ are uniformly bounded, independently of $T$ and $L$.
+Just as in the proof of Duminil-Copin and Smirnov for the growth constant of SAWs, the bound on $B_{T,L}$ is an important ingredient of our proof.
+The identity~\eqref{eqn:loop_invariant} allows $B_{T,L}(\x ,y)$ to diverge for $y\geq \ys$ {(as $T$ and $L$ grow)} which signals the surface transition at the $\cB$ boundary. \begin{proof} Let $p_v, q_v, r_v$ be the mid-edges adjacent to a vertex $v$. {Let $F$ be the observable defined by~\eqref{F-def}, and take $\sigma= (\pi \mp 3\theta)/(4\pi)$ as in Lemma~\ref{lem:local}.} We compute the sum \beq S:=\sum_{v\in V(D_{T,L})}\big((p_v-v)F(p_v)+(q_v-v)F(q_v)+(r_v-v)F(r_v)\big) \eeq in two ways.

 Firstly, all summands of~\eqref{eqn:sumFoverS} associated with a non-weighted vertex $v$ are 0 by the first part of Lemma~\ref{lem:local}.
 We are left with the contribution of vertices lying on the surface, given in the second part of the lemma.
 Since $W(w)=0$ for all walks occurring in~\eqref{surface-case},